LaurentChr/ActiveLook-Tennis/README.md

 In order to get the best performances, the ActiveLookSDK directory should be the latest release from : https://github.com/ActiveLook/android-sdk

-### detailled description of this Android application
+### detailed description of this Android application

 This "ActiveLook® Tennis" application connects to Activelook® smart glasses to display, live, and right in your field of vision, the key information you need to keep you always informed.